 Favorite North Sound Santas

 Sky Nursery, Shoreline.
-Reader tip: "We did Santa pictures last year at Sky Nursery in Shoreline and it was fantastic — beautiful greenery around us, little/no wait, and a few vendors to shop from."
+Santa is apparently not visiting Sky Nursery but may be in future years.
+One of our readers gave us this tip: "We did Santa pictures last year at Sky Nursery in Shoreline and it was fantastic — beautiful greenery around us, little [to] no wait and a few vendors to shop from."

 Alderwood Mall, Lynnwood.
 Reader tip: "We have a very shy little guy who has cried every year but this year.
 The Santa at the Alderwood Mall was so great with him that we got a thumbs up and he even said one word to him!"